Motorcycle accidents are common in California and often lead to serious injury or death, especially for the riders. Accidents can be the result of:

 After an accident with another driver, you may not know the cause of the accident or who was responsible.
 Under California’s negligence laws, a negligent party is liable for any injuries caused to another.
 In a car-motorcycle accident, a negligent driver could be liable to the injured motorcycle rider for any injuries.

 To recover damages after an accident, the accident victim or surviving family members generally need to show the driver was negligent.
-This elements for negligence include showing:
+These elements for negligence include showing: